temporal-sa/temporal-worker-cert-rotation/README.md

 ### 1: Create a CA certificate
 We will use [certstrap](https://github.com/square/certstrap) to bootstrap the CA certificate.
 Certstrap is one of many tools that can create CAs.
 It can also create and sign client certificates.
-On our Kubernetes cluster, we will use cert-manager to create and sign the client certificates.
-Off cluster we will create and sign client certs with certstrap (an optional step below).
+On our Kubernetes cluster, we will use **cert-manager** (instructions below) to create and sign the client certificates.  *Off cluster* we will create and sign client certs with certstrap (an optional step below).

 Generate the CA Certificate:
 ```bash